speedandfunction/RecordLib/docs/pages/webapp.rst

 .. code-block:: bash

    yarn install
-   make docker-up
+   make docker-build-up

-This will start up the app using the configuration of `deployment/docker-compose.yml`.
+This will start up the app using the configuration of `deployment/docker-compose-build.yml`.
 This method will use default configuration values (not suitable for production, though!).